Zywave/booster/src/_areas/design-system/components/progress-bars.md

 ---
 ## Usage

 Progress bars inform users about the status of ongoing processes, the estimated time of how long a process will take, or if a request is being executed.
+Use progress bars for medium wait times (3–10 seconds) to showcase loading progress and maintain user engagement.

 - - -